Slabs

 This results from fibre interlocking – which, when energy is applied, will align and allow concrete to flow more readily.

 Generally, it is recommended that the base slump of concrete without fibre is 25-50mm greater than the final desired target.
-This is normally achieved by incorporating a small quantity of (super) plasticizer.
+This is normally achieved by incorporating a small quantity of (super) plasticizer. - Can SFRC be pumped?

-FIBERCON SFRC can be readily pumped – providing, as with conventional concrete that the base mix contains sufficient fines to prevent segregation.
+FIBERCON SFRC can be readily pumped – providing, as with conventional concrete that the base mix contains sufficient fines to prevent segregation. - Can SFRC be placed and finished using conventional techniques?

 Yes.
 Use of standard construction methods will yield excellent results.
-Steel fibre reinforcement also offers a whole new dimension to modern large placement methods of floor construction – such as Laser Screed technology – as well as to more conventional techniques.
+Steel fibre reinforcement also offers a whole new dimension to modern large placement methods of floor construction – such as Laser Screed technology – as well as to more conventional techniques. - What about joint detailing?

 If using long bay construction methods, the longitudinal joints would be tied using dowels, as per conventional design.
 Transverse joints are typically saw-cut induced to 1/3 the slabs’ depth.
 Cutting should take place as early a possible – i.e., within 24 hours of pouring.
 Spacing between joints not only depends on the incorporation of steel fibres, but also on other considerations – like concrete shrinkable characteristics and the quality of sub-base preparation.
 Hence, joints will typically be spaced at between 6m and 12m centers, normally to coincide with columns or other intrusions.